fizzmizer/asifResponseMoscati/Moscati_Summary.md

 		- indicating to decision theorists how to modify models that are unable to save choice-behaviour phenomena- even if the represented mechanisms are not true, that is, even if the represented mechanisms are only 'stories' that decision theorists tell."
 Puis il précise le critère épistémo (page22): "Insofar as a decision mechanism produces, i.e. explains, the targeted choice-behaviour phenomena in a simple and parcimonious way, and insofar as the decision theory incorporating the mechanism is successful - possibly for reasons that are different from the ones imagined by decision theorists - in describing, predicting or controlling the targeted  choice-behaviour phenomena, the explanation provided by the mechanism is a valid one."

-Donc en plus de l'adéquation empirique, il y a une notion de simplicité et de parcimonie qui n'est pas décrite plus en détail, mais ce sont des critères épistémologiques importants selon lui.
+Donc en plus de l'adéquation empirique, il y a une notion d'organisation cohérente de la pensée, de simplicité et de parcimonie qui n'est pas décrite plus en détail, mais ce sont des critères épistémologiques importants selon lui.